A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Real data application

-Following our discussion on CD (cf last paragraph of Section \ref{Theory}), we illustrate here the link between our FMB CR and our previous definition of asymptotic confidence distribution $H^{\ast}_S(\theta)$, via the confidence curve $CV^{\ast}(\theta)$.
+Following our discussion on CD (Subsection \ref{CICV}), we illustrate here the link between our FMB CR and our previous definition of asymptotic confidence distribution $H^{\ast}_S(\beta)$, via the confidence curve $CV^{\ast}(\beta)$.
 Among the alternative ways to represent the former CR, marginalization allows us to build unconditional CI.
 Stacking the CR at different coverages $1-\alpha$ leads to a center-outward confidence curve for the multidimensional parameter $CV(\omega,\beta_1,\beta_2)$.
 For each CI, we integrate out the two parameters that are not of interest in $CV(\omega,\beta_1,\beta_2)$.
-This yields a different confidence curve $CV^{\ast}(\theta)$ for each $\theta \in \{\omega,\beta_1,\beta_2\},$ whose level sets give the equal-tailed CI.
+This yields a different confidence curve $CV^{\ast}(\beta)$ for each $\beta \in \{\omega,\beta_1,\beta_2\},$ whose level sets give the equal-tailed CI.
 As an illustration of graphical use of these confidence curves (defined in Section \ref{Theory}), Figure \ref{CC1} reports a comparison between the FMB and Gaussian CI based on the FMB and Gaussian confidence curves.
+Again we observe that FMB is much more conservative.